 Don’t get distracted by your own ideas

 Once external distractions are out of the way, you will still get distracted by your own ideas on how to improve your characters and plot.
 Of course, these moments of inspiration are precious, but it is easy to jump between exploring ideas instead of making actual progress writing.

 The solution is to keep ideation-time and writing-time somewhat separate: When you’re in the middle of writing some dialogue for act 3 and you get an idea on how to improve your inciting incident, take a quick note on your idea, but then keep writing your dialogue.
 Once you’re done with the dialogue, or ready to take a break, you can go back to your idea, evaluate it and flesh it out.

 A lot of writers keep a notebook next to their computer for exactly that reason.
-Arc Studio Pro has the muse widget included, with which you take notes even quicker: Hit
+Arc Studio has the muse widget included, with which you take notes even quicker: Hit

-⌘M to summon it, type the note to yourself for later, and hit
+M on Windows) to summon it, type the note to yourself for later, and hit

-Shift+Enter to continue writing.
+Return to continue writing.
 The whole process takes a few seconds and you don’t even have to move your hands off the keyboard.

 Avoid Google rabbit holes with the AI Research Assistant